deliveroo/deliveroo.engineering/_posts/2017-03-27-every-service-is-an-island.md

 ## Going further

-I've only touched the surface of the reliability benefits and design constriants of event-driven distributed systems here.
+I've only touched the surface of the reliability benefits and design constraints of event-driven distributed systems here.
 The approach above can be generalized for _write_ operations too, in some cases where reliability is paramount.